I can highly recommend the ACFT course to anyone who is interested in becoming

 - The history and future of coaching

 - Active listening and the art of asking questions

 - Beginning, middle & end of a coaching session

 - SWAN, SWOT, PESTLE, HistoGram, Gestalt & Co

 - Coaching philosophy & how to write your own

 - Weekend 2 (Thu – Mon): Fit for Practice

 - CPD and AC accreditation scheme

-In addition, we expect the reading of recommended supporting literature, practising with the newly taught coaching tools and meditative techniques during the weeks on your own at home (self-coaching and personal formal and informal mindfulness practice), and with friends, colleagues (peer-coaching).
-We will also require written reports about your practise experience and you will get feed-back from your trainer (mentoring) using email exchanges and telephone coaching between the intensive study weekends.
+In addition, we expect the reading of recommended supporting literature, practising with the newly taught coaching skills, tools and meditative techniques during the weeks on your own at home (self-coaching and personal formal and informal mindfulness practice), and with friends, colleagues (peer-coaching).
+We will also require written reports about your practise experience and you will get feed-back from your trainer using email exchanges and online coaching between the intensive study weekends.

-In this way you will both learn and practice your growing ability to coach (enable) and discover how to integrate your new mindful lifestyle into your daily routines (authenticity!).
+In this way, you will both learn and practice your growing ability to coach (enable) and discover how to integrate your new mindful lifestyle into your daily routines (authenticity!).